jaydeep-shelake/Rock-Paper-Scissors/README.md

 </div>
 <br>

-> This webapplication is made basically made for fun,rock paper scissors is an iconic games form 90's kid,which I've tried to built with javascript
+> This webapplication is  basically made for fun,rock paper scissors is an iconic games form 90's kids,which I've tried to built with javascript

 ## ⚙️ Detailed Functionality